breedx-splk/red-the-hard-way/README.md

 ## Let's try

-Ok, first, it's not that hard.
-But be warned, the approach described here is probably not the best solution for most users or most applciations.
+Ok, first, it's not actually that hard.
+But be warned, the approach described here is probably not the best solution for most users or most applications.
 By doing something like this, you'll be missing out on a LOT of features and a pile of telemetry from a fully instrumented application.
 You probably shouldn't do it this way.